 This course serves as a culminating senior experience and will study exercise as a therapeutic regimen for the most prevalent diseases in North America.
 Important interactions between medications and physical activity will be investigated through the exploration of current medical research and evidence-based practices.
 The synergy of faith and physical activity in the treatment of people with special physical needs and diseases will be explored through personal, spiritual, and scientific evidence.
-Prerequisite: Minimum grade of C in BIOL 234 and EXSC 453 (or concurrent).
+Prerequisite: Minimum grade of C in EXSC 453.